Boston’s Top 7 Historical Sites & Landmarks

 1. The Boston Common and Boston Public Garden

-batt dates back to 1634, making it the oldest public park in the US.
+Boston Common dates back to 1634, making it the oldest public park in the US.
 For nearly 400 years, the Common has been witness to grazing livestock, British encampments, abolitionist gatherings, speeches, food riots, concerts, militia mustering, protests, ice skating, ball games, and public executions.
-Throughout the Common there are sites of interest and historical significance, identified with markers.
+Throughout Boston Common and the Boston Public Garden there are sites of interest and historical significance, identified with markers.
+Interesting facts about The Common include:

 2. Black Heritage Trail/Boston African American National Historic Site Massachusetts

 Off-season, self-guided tours are powered by the National Park Service’s app.
 Many of the points of interest along the trail are private property, however there are a few that are open to the public.
 One of those is the First African Baptist Church, built in 1806; located on Smith Court, It's also known as the African Meeting House.
-The Freedom Trail speaks to the historic, heroic, and innovative contributions of Boston’s Black community.
+The Black Heritage Trail speaks to the historic, heroic, and innovative contributions of Boston’s Black community.
+Notable historical facts include:

 3. The Freedom Trail

 This 2.5 mile stroll with easy terrain starts at the Boston Common, winds through the historic North End, and ends at the Bunker Hill Memorial in Charlestown.
-Along the Trail are 16 significant historical sites, including museums, meeting houses, and a ship.
+Along The Freedom Trail are 16 significant historical sites, including museums, meeting houses, and a ship.
+Little known facts include:

 4. Paul Revere House

 Born and raised in the North End, Revere was a silversmith, illustrator, dentist, and industrialist.
 And a court-martialed field commander.
 Who knew?
-Despite several renovations over the past few centuries, much of the original 17th-century architecture remains intact.
+Despite several renovations over the past few centuries, much of the original 17th-century architecture of the Paul Revere House remains intact.
+Interesting facts to observe include:

 5. Faneuil Hall